Photo: Melker Dahlstrand/Riksdagsförvaltningen

 Party leader: Stefan Löfven, also Prime Minister of Sweden

 The Social Democratic Party – a labour party at its core – was founded in 1889, which makes it the oldest political party in Sweden.
 Party leader since 2012 is Stefan Löfven, and he is also Prime Minister of Sweden.
 The policies of the Social Democrats are based on freedom, equality and solidarity, and the party prioritises creating more jobs and providing a better education for all.

 Read more about the Social Democratic Party.

 #2 New Moderates

 The Moderate Party started out as a conservative and nationalist party, and was first founded in 1904.
 Today the party defines its ideology as liberal–conservative.
 This means that the Moderates is a conservative party with liberal ideas.
 The individual’s freedom to choose is central to its policies.
 The Moderates also generally supports reduced taxes and economic liberalism.

-From 2006 to 2014 the Moderates were in government together with the Centre Party, the Liberals and the Christian Democrats they form the so-called Alliance.
-From 2006 to 2014 the Alliance parties were in government.
-At the 2014 election, the Moderates was the second largest party in Sweden.
+From 2006 to 2014 the Moderates were in government together with the Centre Party, the Liberals and the Christian Democrats, commonly referred to as the Alliance parties.
+At the 2014 and 2018 elections, the Moderates was the second largest party in Sweden.